tinko26/ao/docs/api/src/ao_sys/ao_num64.h.md

 );
 ```

-This type represents a function to adjust a number value.
+Represents a function to adjust a number value.
 The function takes the old value and an additional parameter and returns the new value.

 ## `ao_num64_match_t`